Is it time for a new social contract with today’s workforce?

 Individuals involved in contingent work typically have to do without extended health benefits, maternity leave, sick leave, employment insurance, retirement savings and access to government/employer sponsored retraining programs.
 Individuals in more traditional work arrangements pay a share of the cost of these programs through payroll deductions, often sharing the total cost with both employers and government.

-Unfortunately, most of those in non-traditional jobs—particularly digital platform work—do not make those contributions, nor do the organisations that employ them.
+Unfortunately, most of those in non-traditional jobs—particularly digital platform work—do not make those contributions, nor do the organizations that employ them.
 Hence, we see a huge gap in coverage that has dire consequences for developed economies.

 Without benefits like maternity leave and employment insurance, huge tracts of the labour market could be left without any support when they take time off to have a family, are sick and cannot work, or move from job to job.
 That is a large number of people who cannot afford to make any contribution to the broader economy.
 It also represents a constituency that may, in the absence of supports normally provided to working citizens, have no other choice but to put additional stress on what are typically over-subscribed welfare programs.